NP Program Financing

 Same gap.
 Very different outcomes.

 A $15,000 funding gap is the median for a 2-year NP program at a mid-range school.
 Every semester you wait to address it makes it worse.
-Here is what happens when you put that on a credit card versus funding it through NP Financial.
+Here is what happens when you put that on a credit card versus a competitive private student loan.

 What most students do